Estimate Time7 min

 You always want to make your minimum payments, so you’re protecting your credit and chipping away at those balances.
 But making extra payments above the minimums that are due each month is what’s going to really help pay those balances down—even if it’s just a little bit extra each month.

-Here are 2 approaches that can help make the most of those extra payments.
+Here are 2 debt payoff approaches that can help make the most of those extra payments.
 Again, it’s generally recommended that you pay down higher-interest debt first.
 Higher interest rates are costing you more each month you don’t pay them off, which tends to mean more debt for a longer length of time.

 So let’s start with the approach that tackles higher interest rates first: